S1DD/alx-low_level_programming/0x01-variables_if_else_while/README.md

  * The program prints the alphabet in lowercase

  ## 3. alphABET
- *  A program that prints the alphabet in lowercase, and then in uppercase
+ *   Prints the alphabet in lowercase, and then in uppercase

  ## 4. When I was having that alphabet soup, I never thought that it would pay off
  * Prints the alphabet in lowercase